david-singerman/markdown-cv/index.md

 ## Current projects

-- History of performance-enhancing drugs, especially erythropoietin (EPO)
+- History of performance-enhancing drugs, especially erythropoietin (EPO) and the [Enhanced Games](enhanced.com)
 - Sports and advanced technology, especially automation and simulation

 ## Education